twilio-labs/plugin-queued-callbacks-and-voicemail/README.md

 plugin-queued-callbacks-and-voicemail $ twilio flex:plugins:deploy --major --changelog "Updating to use the latest Twilio CLI Flex plugin" --description "Queued callbacks and voicemail"
 ```

-To enable the plugin on your contact center, see the [Plugins Dashboard documentation](https://www.twilio.com/docs/flex/developer/plugins/dashboard#stage-plugin-changes).
+To enable the plugin on your contact center, follow the suggested next step on the deployment confirmation.
+To enable it via the Flex UI, see the [Plugins Dashboard documentation](https://www.twilio.com/docs/flex/developer/plugins/dashboard#stage-plugin-changes).

 ## License